PROFILE

 International Court of Justice in 2002.
 The

-Corisco border dispute with Gabon was solved by
+Corisco border dispute with Gabon was resolved

-an agreement signed with the help of UN
+by an agreement signed with the help of UN

 mediation in January 2004, but the small island